Vitaly Khomitsevich

-Vitaly Walerjewicz Khomitsevich (born 18 November 1978) is a six Russian ice speedway world champion.
+Vitaly Walerjewicz Khomitsevich (born 18 November 1978) is a six-time Russian ice speedway world champion.

 Career

 Khomitsevich won the Individual Ice Speedway World Championship title in 2003.
 He finished runner-up four times from 2004 to 2008, three of them behind Nikolay Krasnikov.

 Khomitsevich won the Team Ice Racing World Championship titles with Russia in 2003, 2004, 2005, 2007 and 2008.

-His younger brother is another multiple world champion Dmitry Khomitsevich.
+Khomitsevich's younger brother is another multiple world champion Dmitry Khomitsevich.